merto-dvp/minecraftserver-paper-deploy-script/README.md

 You can login to minecraft account with su - minecraft.
 But at first you need to change password of that account.
-While youre root, or not get the rights and change password with
+While you are root, or go get the rights and change password with

 sudo passwd minecraft